-The Vitesse Evo is a lightweight race bike that's available in rim brake and disc brake versions, both of them UCI accredited.
-The rim brake models have clearance for 25mm tyres while the disc versions will take 28s.
+The Vitesse Evo is a lightweight race bike that's now available only in disc brake options, Vitus having ditched the rim brake models for 2019.
+All models are fitted with 25mm tyres but they have clearance for 28s.

-The frame is made from T700 carbon with an oversized down tube, an oversized bottom bracket and a tapered head tube, and the fork is made of the same material.
+The UCI certified frame is made from T700 carbon with an oversized down tube and bottom bracket, and a tapered head tube, and the fork is made of the same material.
 As you'd expect, the geometry puts you into a low and aggressive ride position – a traditional race bike setup.
-All models come with Shimano groupsets and 52/39-tooth chainsets.
-The rim brake models have 11-28-tooth cassettes and the disc brake models feature 11-30s.
+All three models come with Shimano groupsets, including 52/39-tooth chainsets and 11-30-tooth cassettes.

 When we reviewed the 2017 Vitus Vitesse Evo Disc Ultegra we described it a "fast and responsive race bike that excels on descents and is no slouch on climbs".
 We called it "an affordable package, backed up by superb performance".

-The £2,299.99 Vitesse Evo CR Ultegra is good value with Mavic's reliable Ksyrium Elite wheels.
-Vitus really hasn't skimped on the spec here with Ritchey bars and stem and a Fizik Antares saddle.
+The £2,599.99 Vitesse Evo CRS Disc (above) is good value with Mavic's reliable Ksyrium Elite Disc CL 25 wheels.
+Vitus really hasn't skimped on the spec here with Ritchey bars and stem and a Prologo Kappa EVO saddle.

-If you can stretch to £2,799.99 you can get the Vitesse Evo CRI Ultegra Di2 with electronic shifting and Prime RR-38 carbon wheels.
+If you can stretch to £3,199.99 you can get the Vitesse Evo CRI Disc (above) with electronic shifting and Prime RR-50 V2 carbon wheels.

 Buy if: You're looking for a responsive carbon race bike that performs well across the board.

-The Vitus ZX1 was a carbon fibre monocoque race bike launched way back in 1991 by Vitus 1.0.
-The name has been revived for 2018 on this new model that has been in development since 2014.
+The Vitus ZX-1 was a carbon fibre monocoque race bike launched way back in 1991 by Vitus 1.0.
+The name was revived in 2018 on this model.
 Like the original, this version has aerodynamic features: the Kammtail tube profiles are designed to reduce drag, for instance, and the fork crown integrates with the frame.
-The new ZX1 takes disc brakes, comes with an asymmetric bottom bracket and chainstays and the wheels are held in place by thru axles front and rear.
+The ZX-1 takes disc brakes, comes with an asymmetric bottom bracket and chainstays and the wheels are held in place by thru axles front and rear.

-The most affordable model is the £1,999.99 ZX1 Aero Disc 105 which, as the name indicates, is built up with Shimano’s mid-range and highly regarded 105 groupset.
-The wheels are Mavic Cosmic Elite Discs with 30mm-deep aluminium rims fitted with Continental’s entry-level Ultra Sport II tyres.
+The most affordable model is the £2,099.99 ZX-1 CR (above) which is built up with Shimano’s mid-range and highly regarded 105 groupset.
+The wheels are Mavic Cosmic Elite CLs fitted with Continental’s entry-level Ultra Sport II tyres.

-The highest specced ZX1 is the Team Aero Disc Dura-Ace (above, £3,999.99) which comes with the mechanical version of Shimano’s top tier groupset along with DT Swiss ARC 1100 DiCut wheels in a 48mm depth.
+The highest specced ZX-1 is the CRX (£4,599.99) which comes with the mechanical version of Shimano’s top tier Dura-Ace groupset along with DT Swiss ARC 1100 DiCut wheels in a 48mm depth.